How Shyne Works

 Signal

 See someone you want to meet?
-Send them an approach signal.
-The signal itself contains no text — the act of signaling is the message.
-It says: "I noticed you and I would like to say hello."
+Send them a signal.
+There's no text to write — the signal itself is the message.
+It simply says: "I noticed you and I'd like to say hello."

-Signaling separates intent from action.
-You express genuine interest without the full social exposure of walking up to a stranger.
-If the answer is no, you never moved.
+Think of it as expressing interest without the full social exposure of walking up to a stranger.
+If the answer is no, you never even moved.

 Respond